Notes

 Outdoors.
 An affluent Fortenshire avenue in wintertime.
 City smog and frying from a restaurant a block south.

-Manx’s home is a four-story brick townhouse.
-It has windows on all levels.
-Some are papered over.
-The third-story ones are open to the wind and snow.
-Drapes flutter within.
+Manx’s home is a four-story brick townhouse, windows on all levels.
+Some papered over.
+Third-story ones open to the wind and snow, drapes fluttering within.

 The house is cordoned by Constables in blue capes.
 Standing in slush, amidst nickering horses in winter coats hitched to a detention wagon.